 - a) Ensure that a prescription for Glycopyrolate is documented on the drug chart for use in the event of cardiac syncope or if the heart rate drops to below 35 bpm.
-Consider the need for the patient to be in an enhanced level care bed for close/continuous monitoring. - b) Intravenous fluids should be administered cautiously, under the advice of the attending clinician in order to prevent fluid overload.
+For child / young person ensure that a prescription for atropine is documented on the drug Kardex for use if the heart rate drops to below 60bpm.
+Consider the need for the patient to be in an enhanced level care bed for close/continuous monitoring - b) Intravenous fluids should be administered cautiously, under the advice of the attending clinician in order to prevent fluid overload.
 (If unsure obtain advice from a Spinal Consultant / Registrar) - c) Monitor the patient's core temperature closely.
 The patients' actual body temperature can be as much as 1° below normal.
 Utilise body warming or cooling devices cautiously.
 Insulate the patient or distance paralysed areas of the body as appropriate from sources of heat or cooling - d) Ensure that guidance and advice regarding the management of the patient is passed on during interdepartmental transfers, e.g. MRI, theatre and appropriate drugs taken for the transfer.